GrigorijTimofeev/Ray-casting-wolfenstein-3d/README.md

 ```
 make
 ```
-which will compile the programm
+which will compile the program

 And
 ```
 ./cub3D map.cub
 ```
-to luonch it
+to lunch it

-You also can make a screenshot of the first frame without running the prigramm
+You also can make a screenshot of the first frame without running the programs

 ```
 ./cub3D map.cub --save
 ```
+# Controls

+WASD - for move the player through the maze

+left and right arrows for turn left and right